bhristov6/pfal-lncrna/RADICL-Trevor/README.md

 ![pic](figures_grant/AP2_cand1.png)

 Interestingly, the above candidate has its RNA fragments come from location very close to the AP2-G site as well.
+The [.bed](files/beds/AP2_cand1.bed) are here [.beds](files/beds/)

 ![pic](figures_grant/AP2_cand2.png)